AnastasiaKarpenko/KotlinBasics/README.md

 - There is ability to create secondary constructor on the main constructor that will do the same thing as init block
 - We can use custom getters and setter for the properties in Kotlin.
 We use curly braces for multiline and = for one line
 - In order to set the property value in the setter in Kotlin, we should use the special recognized word field
+- We can create an object without being it an instance of specific class
+- If we create a global object it implements a Singleton pattern with very little code
+- We can create local objects inside the functions, for instance.
+To declare the local object variable we use object keyword and initialize object properties inside curly braces
+- Data classes with data modifier provides toString and hashCode functions

 Visibility modifiers